-Sixth Form students will be expected to attend all lessons unless absent through illness or for a reason agreed beforehand by the subject teacher.
-During times set aside for private study students will work quietly in the Library or canteen areas.
-Where students have silent study periods they will attend these lessons in the Sixth Form Centre with sufficient work to complete in silence.
+Sixth Form students will be expected to attend all lessons / timetabled activities unless absent through illness or for another pre-authorised reason.
+During private study periods, students will work quietly in agreed spaces such as the Sixth Form Centre, the Library or canteen area.
+When students have silent study periods they will attend these lessons in the timetabled room with sufficient work to complete in silence.

-The Director of Sixth Form Learning may place a student in additional silent study periods where either; they do not use private study appropriately or are falling behind in a subject.
+The Director of Sixth Form may place a student in additional silent study periods where either; they do not use their private study appropriately or are not making expected progress in one or more subjects.

-APPENDIX C - STRUCTURE, SUPPORT AND REFERRAL
+APPENDIX D - STRUCTURE, SUPPORT AND REFERRAL